greguu/linux_kernel_xtm2_richland/README.md

 hub 2-0:1.0: USB hub found
 hub 2-0:1.0: 1 port detected
 ```
-Looking closer at the OpenWrt cmabria-setup.c we can see that the cambira uses the same IRQ and memory.
+Looking closer at the OpenWrt cambria-setup.c we can see that the cambira uses the same IRQ and memory.

 ```
 static struct resource cambria_usb0_resources[] = {